taboola/goreplay/README.md

 If you app accepts traffic from multiple domain, and you want to keep original headers, there is specific `--http-original-host` with tells Gor do not touch Host header at all.

 ### Middleware
-Middleware is a programm that accepts request and response payload at STDIN and emits modified requests at STDOUT.
+Middleware is a program that accepts request and response payload at STDIN and emits modified requests at STDOUT.
 You can implement any custom logic like stripping private data, advanced rewriting, support for oAuth and etc.

 ```
                    Original request      +--------------+